Kyuu-Ji/htb-write-up/unattended/write-up-unattended.md

 And then we run **./sbin/uinitrd c0m3s3f0ss34nt4n1** again and get the following output:
 > 132f93ab100671dcb263acaf5dc95d8260e8b7c6

-If we try to _su -_ with the _guly_ user the authentication works and we are root!
+If we try to _su -_ with the _guly_ user with this password, the authentication works and we are root!